 - Prudhoe Bay remains the largest oil field in North America.
 Four of the nation’s top ten producing oil fields are located on the North Slope.
-Alaska ranks third behind Texas and North Dakota in daily oil production.
+Alaska ranks fourth behind Texas, North Dakota and California in daily oil production.

 - There are more than a dozen producing fields on the North Slope.
 Cumulative oil production from these fields is over 17 billion barrels.
 Ultimate production from Prudhoe Bay itself is expected to exceed 13 billion barrels.
 (Alaska Department of Revenue)

-- Oil production in Alaska has dropped over 70 percent since hitting a peak of 2 millions barrels per day in 1988.
+- Oil production in Alaska has dropped approximately 75 percent since hitting a peak of two million barrels per day in 1988.

 - New drilling technology has led to major advances in limiting industry’s footprint on the North Slope.
 Wells that once were spaced about 120 feet apart are now drilled as close as 10 feet.
 With grind and inject technology, drilling waste is safely reinjected underground into isolated geologic formations, eliminating the need for surface reserve pits.
 (ConocoPhillips Alaska, Inc.)

 - Improvements in drilling technology have not only reduced the surface footprint, they have greatly expanded the subsurface drillable area.
 In 1970, a typical drill site utilized 20 acres, reaching a subsurface area of 502 acres or a surrounding area of .08 square miles, or 1 mile out from the drill pad.
 Modern drill sites can now be limited to six acres, with a subsurface drillable area of 32,170 acres or a surrounding area of 50.3 square miles, or 8 miles out from the pad.
 (ConocoPhillips Alaska, Inc.)